-There is a project that has been under development since 2018 and that will become a reality in a very short time.
-A reality that will benefit a large number of investors, entrepreneurs, and foreigners from all over the world living in Spain.
+There is a project that has been under development since 2018 and that will become a reality in the next weeks.
+A reality that will benefit a large number of investors, entrepreneurs and foreigners from all over the world living in Spain.
 We are talking about the new startup law.

 What is the new startup law?